-Importantly, this class of drug has also been associated with beneficial cardiovascular effects, with some clinical trials reporting a reduction in cardiovascular events and reduced risk of cardiovascular mortality.
+Importantly, this drug class has also been associated with beneficial cardiovascular effects, with some clinical trials reporting a reduction in cardiovascular events and reduced risk of cardiovascular mortality.

 Some of the side effects associated with GLDP-1 receptor agonists include nausea, vomiting, diarrhea, and constipation.

-These drugs act in a different way to other diabetes medications; they prevent the kidneys from re-absorbing glucose, resulting in removal of glucose from the body via the urine.
+These drugs act in a different way from other diabetes medications; they prevent the kidneys from re-absorbing glucose, resulting in the removal of glucose from the body via the urine.

 Dipeptidyl peptidase-4 inhibitors

-Another new class of drugs to treat type 2 diabetes are the dipeptidyl peptidase-4 (DPP-4) inhibitors.
-These drugs are able to reduce glucose levels by blocking DPP-4, which increases incretin levels and increases secretion of insulin.
+Another new class of drugs to treat type 2 diabetes is the dipeptidyl peptidase-4 (DPP-4) inhibitors.
+These drugs are able to reduce glucose levels by blocking DPP-4, which increases incretin levels and increases the secretion of insulin.
 DPP-4 inhibitors include stigaliptin, alogliptin, saxagliptin, and linagliptin.

 Studies have suggested that these drugs have a lower risk of hyperglycemia, however, do not appear to be associated with weight loss.
 DPP-4 inhibitors have not demonstrated significant cardiovascular or renal benefits despite large clinical trials.